aws-observability/aws-otel-java-instrumentation/RELEASING.md

 Run `./gradlew dependencyUpdates` to get a report on what dependencies have updates and apply them to `dependencyManagement` and `settings.gradle.kts`.

-Then, run `./gradlew generateLicenseReport` to update our licenses to reflect the update.
+Then, run `rm -rf licenses && ./gradlew --no-build-cache --rerun-tasks generateLicenseReport` to update our licenses to reflect the update.
 Send a PR and merge.

 ## Starting the Release